 We're living much like we would in the US.
 We have a minivan (rental) a stand alone house, a great church, and a creche where we have enjoyed volunteering weekly.
 Except for a couple major exceptions life is very similar to some places in the US.

 There's of course the cultural differences, like South Africans drive on the left side of the road, eat a lot of biltong, and call trucks Bakki (pickup) and Lorry (semi truck).
 Most of this is British and a little Dutch influence.
 Very few people we meet don't speak English, in fact it's rare for the kids to have heard Xhosa (pronounced KOH-sa) - except for when we're in the townships, and even more rare for them to have heard Afrikaans - except for when we were away from the Cape Town area.

 Even the price of goods is very similar.
+We experienced going to different thrift stores cape town for our thrifting experience.
 We found life here to be more expensive than it was the last time we were in South Africa.
 So while it's cheaper than LA, it's much more expensive than in SE Asia.

 The Major Differences

 Racism exists in the US, but 0utside the US, it's very very different.
 Here in South Africa, it's just as much about race as about finances.
 Granted, there are much more blacks who are terribly poor here, but in general there are all races in all financial positions.
 The issue is the financial gap.
 Many many many people here cannot afford to buy a pair of socks, or perhaps even food for the day.
 There are also more Ferraris, Bugattis, Aston Martins, and other incredible cars racing the streets.
 BMWs, Porsches and Mercedes are common place.
 We live 10 minutes away from Clifton where Hollywood stars vacation in multi million dollar homes with their own glass elevators and more luxury than I can even imagine.